technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Select Azure ML compute cluster field displays with the + New button highlighted.](media/amls_newcomputecluster_button.png "Create new Compute cluster")

-12. On the Create compute cluster blade Virtual machine step, accept the defaults and select **Next**.
+12. On the Create compute cluster blade Virtual machine step, accept the defaults, and select **Next**.

-13. On the Create compute cluster blade Advanced settings, fill the form as follows then select **Create**.
+13. On the Create compute cluster blade Advanced settings, fill in the form as follows then select **Create**.
 It takes a few moments for the

     | Field | Value |
     |-------|-------|